Feature-Based Interpretable Surrogates for Optimization: Feature-Based Framework for Finding Interpretable Surrogates

 with $\X(\FI)\subseteq \X$ and $c:\FIspace\times\X \rightarrow \mathbb{R}$, i.e., the instance features can affect the solution space as well as the objective function.
 We assume a given finite set of $N\in\mathbb{N}$ candidate scenarios also referred to as training scenarios, each represented by its respective instance features $\FI^j\in \FIspace$, $j\in[N]$, with probabilities $\bm{p} \in [0,1]^N$, $\sum_{j\in [N]} p_j=1$.
 We want to find an interpretable optimization rule.
 This is a function that maps a scenario given by its instance features to a meta-solution, i.e.,~a collection of solutions characterized by easily understandable features shared among them.
 To that end, we assume there exists a set of $F_S\in \mathbb{N}$ \textit{solution features} (stemming from problem-specific knowledge) that describe a solution in an easily comprehensible manner.
 Let $\FSspace \subseteq \mathbb{R}^{F_S}$ be the solution feature space and for any solution $\px\in \X$, let $\FS(\px) \in \FSspace$ extract solution features from solution $\px$.

 The features are selected carefully to i) provide meaningful insights into the structure of the solution, ii) be easily comprehensible for the stakeholder, and iii) allow a practitioner to easily compute a solution when having these features at hand.
 When both the provided features are comprehensible and the circumstances dictating the employment of specific solution features are elucidated, an interpretable surrogate for the optimization process is established.
-Additionally, in contrast to~\cite{GOERIGK20231312}, by relying on the instance and solution features, the problem dimensions can change, while the provided optimization rule still is intact.
+Additionally, in contrast to solution-based interpretable surrogates, by relying on the instance and solution features, the problem dimensions can change, while the provided optimization rule remains intact.

-We aim to find an easily comprehensible optimization rule $a:\FIspace\rightarrow \FSspace$ that maps new instances (given by its instance features) to a set of feasible solutions (given by solution features).
-In particular, it describes the characteristics of a good solution, by providing information on the specifics of each solution feature, depending on the instance features.
+We aim to find an easily comprehensible optimization rule $a:\FIspace\rightarrow \FSspace$ that maps new instances (given by their instance features) to a set of feasible solutions (given by solution features).
+In particular, it describes the characteristics of a good solution by providing information on the specifics of each solution feature, depending on the instance features.
 Solution features do not uniquely describe a solution, but rather a set of solutions.
 We call $\FS\in\FSspace$ a \textit{meta-solution}, i.e., the solution space specified by the feature characteristics.
-The used solution in a new instance then ought to conform to the specified structure of the meta-solution, while still giving the decision maker some leeway.
+The used solution in a new instance ought to conform to the specified structure of the meta-solution, while still giving the decision maker some leeway.
 Hence, even if two different instances call for the same meta-solution, the implemented solutions can differ.
 We sometimes refer to specific solutions $\bm{x}$ as ``micro''-solutions to emphasize the difference.

 As the main goal is to obtain a comprehensible optimization rule, the structure of allowed optimization rules $A\subseteq\{a:\FIspace\rightarrow \FSspace\}$ is crucial.
 In this paper, we focus on decision trees with a restricted depth, where the branching decisions outline the rule.
 This way, the number of meta-solutions that can occur is small and the mapping of a scenario to a meta-solution is easily comprehensible.
-Note, however, that other approaches, e.g., linear optimization rules, also can be employed in this framework.
+Note, however, that other approaches, e.g., linear optimization rules, can also be employed in this framework.

 To formalize our approach, we consider a decision criterion $\mu_{\bm{p}}:\mathbb{R}^N \to \mathbb{R}$ that aggregates a vector of results to a single objective value.
 Our optimization problem is given by